Tom Lynch (BMX rider): BMX

 Lynch started winning BMX competitions at the age of 16 and over a period of nearly 15 years won many British and international championships, including in the elite superclass.
 He was the first official British BMX cycling coach.

 London Ambulance Service

 In the early 1990s, following his BMX career, Lynch trained with the patient transport services at the London Ambulance Service.
 He then also trained as an Emergency Medical Technician.
 He now works as Cycle Response Unit (CRU) Operations Officer at London Ambulance Service HQ in Waterloo (Cycle Team Hub).

+Cycle Response Unit (CRU)

+Initial Trial

+A trial of the idea for a CRU was set up in 1999 in the West End of London.